byte4RR4Y/rock4se-image-builder/README.md

-    -h, --help                      Show this help message and exit -s, --suite SUITE               Choose the Debian suite (e.g., testing, experimental, trixie) -k, --kernel latest/standard    Choose which kernel to install -H, --headers yes/no            Install Kernelheaders(only with standard Kernel) -d, --desktop DESKTOP           Choose the desktop environment (e.g., xfce4, kde, none) -i, --interactive yes/no        Start an interactive shell in the docker container (yes/no) This only has an effect in kombination with -d or --desktop -u, --username USERNAME         Enter the username for the sudo user -p, --password PASSWORD         Enter the password for the sudo user -b                              Build the image with the specified configuration without asking
+    -h, --help                      Show this help message and exit -s, --suite SUITE               Choose the Debian suite (e.g., testing, experimental, trixie) -k, --kernel latest/standard    Choose which kernel to install -H, --headers yes/no            Install Kernelheaders (only with standard Kernel) -d, --desktop DESKTOP           Choose the desktop environment (e.g., xfce4, kde, none) -i, --interactive yes/no        Start an interactive shell in the docker container (yes/no) Standard is set to 'no'.
+                                    This only has an effect in kombination with -d or --desktop -u, --username USERNAME         Enter the username for the sudo user -p, --password PASSWORD         Enter the password for the sudo user -b                              Build the image with the specified configuration without asking
 ---------------------------------------------------

-For example to build Debian testing with XFCE with latest Kernel:
+For example to build Debian testing with XFCE with latest Kernel, no Headers and creaating a sudo user with username debian and password 123456:
 ---------------------------------------------------
-     ./build -s testing -d xfce4 -k latest -H no -u debian -p 123456 -i no -b
+     ./build -s testing -d xfce4 -k latest -H no -u debian -p 123456 -b
 ---------------------------------------------------